 All energy used in the mill is monitored.
 Fossil fuel records are maintained and trends shown.
 Energy use records include accurate measurements of renewable energy use per tonne of CPO produced.
 Company already maximise the renewable energy use.
 All the shell and fibre is consumed internally.
-The energy generated through renewable source maintained at 2.00 - 2.25kWh/mt CPO while the fossil fuel generated about 0.40kWh/mt CPO.
+The energy generated through renewable source maintained at average of 0.70mt/mt CPO while the fossil fuel used was at average of 5.55Ltr/mt CPO.